jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group4 /AnalysisDesign/readme.md

 # PROBLEM ANALYSIS AND DESIGN GROUP 4 #
 ## SECTION A - Flowchart
-This is our flowcharts that illustrates the whole process of your proposed system.
+This is our flowcharts that illustrates the whole process of our proposed system.
 <img src="https://github.com/Manisha040111/PT2-dummy-Proposal/blob/main/flowchart1.jpg"/>
 <img src="https://github.com/Manisha040111/PT2-dummy-Proposal/blob/main/flowchart2.jpg"/>